The cornerstone guide

 True Grain Bread — Artisan bakery with organic, stone-milled grains.
 Their breads and pastries are worth the trip alone.

-Nearby Wineries
+Nearby wineries.

 The Cowichan Valley is Vancouver Island's premier wine region, with over 40 wineries producing exceptional cool-climate varietals.
 The warm days and cool nights create ideal conditions for grapes like Pinot Noir, Pinot Gris, and Ortega.